Can I Eat Expired Garlic Chopped?

 What are the food safety risks?

 Garlic, when chopped, can pose a risk of contamination by pathogens such as Salmonella or E. coli if not handled properly.
-To prevent foodborne illness, ensure that chopping utensils and surfaces are clean, and store chopped garlic in airtight containers in the refrigerator.
+To reduce the risk of foodborne illness, ensure that chopping utensils and surfaces are clean, and store chopped garlic in airtight containers in the refrigerator.
 Avoid leaving chopped garlic at room temperature for extended periods, especially in high-moisture environments.

 What are some pro storage tips?